ptarmiganlabs/ctrl-q/README.md

 This command provides a tabular view of tasks.
 Tags, custom properties, schedules, triggers and references to other tasks are all included in the table.
+This tabular task view can be shown on screen or saved to disk as Excel or CSV files.

 The idea is that all information needed to recreate the tasks should be included in the table.
 In reality a few more fields are included, for example app name for the app associated with a task.